What is a bazaar?

 What is Sold at Bazaars?

 Almost anything can be bought and sold at a bazaar.
-Different sellers specialize in different types of products.
+Different sellers specialize in different product types.

 Some common things found in bazaars include: